hendrickcastro/SpotifyTool/README.md

-# 🎵 Spotify Playlist Downloader
+# 🎵 SpotifyTool - Music Downloader & 432Hz Converter

 Download your Spotify playlists and liked songs as MP3 files.